syshen/n8n-nodes-linewebhook/README.md

 ## Credentials

 1. Sign up on [Line Developer Console](https://developers.line.biz/en/)
-2. Create a messaging API, and copy the channel access token
+2. Create a messaging API channel, and then copy the channel secret
-3. Paste the channel access token in node's credential setting
+3. Paste the channel secret in node's credential setting
+4. Configure the Webhook URL in the messaging API settings

+!(images/channel_secret.png "Set up channel secret")

 ## Compatibility